amit-kumar-cse/amiku.dev/enhancements.md

 - randomly selected background and cover photo
 - increase the initial render speed by cloud-front deployments.
 - convert avenger icon to dark green favicon
+- when your page loads, there is a flicker, have a spinner at the beginning and show the page only after everything is set up.
+The initial spinner should be very engaging.

 Essential